-We have maintained very high results in this outcome.
-A safe and healthy learning community for students and staff continues to be a priority.
+Although we have not quite met our target in this outcome, we have maintained very high results in this area.
+A safe and healthy learning community for students and our school community continues to be a priority.

-- > Parent contact is made very quickly when student safety is in question, and learning team meetings, with parents, address concerns about student safety - Dare to Care program and Bully B'Ware program - Safety Patrol - DARÉ Program - Community Connections Class: -our students in the school....SHOTS helpers, Grade Six Legacy Project -our students in the community....Roots of Empathy, Town Clean Up, Lodge Buddy Program, and Extended Care visits - Community Walk - Family Rooms and Character Education Program - > Discipline Policy is clear and consistent, review with staff and school council annually - > Behaviour documentation through supervision clipboards - > EBS (Effective Behavioural Supports) part of discipline plan; expectations matrices displayed throughout the school; reviewed at staff meetings - Actions always relate to mission, vision, and principle beliefs - > Safety procedures are in place and followed - Cross-grade buddy programs
+- > Parent contact is made quickly when student safety is in question, and learning team meetings, with parents, address concerns about student safety - Dare to Care program and Bully B'Ware program - Safety Patrol - Community Connections Class: our students in the school....SHOTS helpers, Grade Six Legacy Project our students in the community....Roots of Empathy, Town Clean Up, Lodge Buddy Program, and Extended Care visits - Community Walk and scavenger hunt - Family Rooms and Character Education Program - > Discipline Policy is clear and consistent, review with staff and school council annually - > Behaviour documentation through supervision clipboards - EBS (Effective Behavioural Supports) part of discipline plan; expectations matrices displayed throughout the school; reviewed at staff meetings - Actions always relate to mission, vision, and principle beliefs - Safety procedures are in place and followed - Cross-grade buddy programs